5 best Things to Do in Fiambalá Catamarca

 The mountain range landscapes with the Catamarca puna in the foreground, make this place one of the best places to visit in the province along with the area of Antofagasta de la Sierra (before here we made a visit to Campo de Piedra Pómez which was unforgettable).

-Let’s take a tour with everything there is to see in Fiambalá and surroundings.
+Let’s take a tour with everything there is to do in Fiambalá and surroundings.

 Map – Things to do in Fiambalá Catamarca and surroundings